wp-plugins/links-auditor/readme.txt

 Tags: links auditor, redirects, redirect, pages, la redirects, bootstrap, htaccess, redirect old site links, redirect new site links, manage redirects
 Tested up to: 3.9

-Links Auditor is a plugin that helps you to create and manage the .htaccess redirects for your site.
+UPDATE: This plugin now has automatic redirect functionality.
+Just add your redirects (old link to new link) and Links Auditor will automatically redirect without adding the code to the .htaccess file.

 == Description ==
 Links Auditor helps you to create and manage the .htaccess redirects for your site.
 This plugin is perfect for when you are creating a new site for a client and need to manage all of the redirects from the old site to the new one.